opendocsg/slw-judgments-backfill/2016_SGHC_81/report.md

 **Conclusion**

 46     A submission of no case to answer is a high-risk strategy.
-As long as there is “some _prima facie_ evidence that supports the essential limbs of the plaintiff’s claim(s)”, the failure by the defendants to adduce evidence on their own behalf would be fatal: _Lim Swee Khiang and another v Borden Co (Pte) Ltd and others_ [2006] 4 SLR(R) 745 at [6].
+As long as there is “some _prima facie_ evidence that supports the essential limbs of the plaintiff’s claim(s)”, the failure by the defendants to adduce evidence on their own behalf would be fatal: _Lim Swee Khiang and another v Borden Co (Pte) Ltd and others_ <span class="citation">[2006] 4 SLR(R) 745</span> at [6].
 In this case, the Agreement was strong evidence of the defendants’ liability to the plaintiff for the judgment sum once a _prima facie_ case was shown that Saiful was clothed with the authority to sign the Agreement and bind WE Bunker.
 The defendants had

 to give evidence if they disputed Saiful’s authority.
 They did not.